autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_goal_planner_module/README.md

 - Route is set with `allow_goal_modification=true` .
   - We can set this option with [SetRoute](https://github.com/autowarefoundation/autoware_adapi_msgs/blob/main/autoware_adapi_v1_msgs/routing/srv/SetRoute.srv#L2) api service.
   - We support `2D Rough Goal Pose` with the key bind `r` in RViz, but in the future there will be a panel of tools to manipulate various Route API from RViz.
-- ego-vehicle is in the same lane as the goal.
+- The terminal point of the current path is in the same lane sequence as the goal.
+If goal is on the road shoulder, then it is in the adjacent road lane sequence.

 <img src="https://user-images.githubusercontent.com/39142679/237929950-989ca6c3-d48c-4bb5-81e5-e8d6a38911aa.png" width="600">